Find Affordable College Courses

 Blacksburg, VA

 Our 2023 rankings named Virginia Tech the best school in Virginia for natural resources conservation students.
-Located in the small city of Blacksburg, Virginia Tech is a public school with a very large student population.
+Located in the small city of Blacksburg, Virginia Tech is a public college with a fairly large student population.

 The average amount in student loans that conservation majors at Virginia Tech take out is $26,811.

-A rank of #2 on this year’s list means University of Virginia - Main Campus is a great place for natural resources conservation students.
-Located in the suburb of Charlottesville, University of Virginia is a public school with a very large student population.
+The excellent programs at University of Virginia - Main Campus helped the school earn the #2 place on this year’s ranking of the best natural resources conservation schools in Virginia.
+Located in the small suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.

 Conservation majors at University of Virginia take out an average of $19,000 in student loans while working on their egree.